prg007/HW_03-Systems-Testy-Cache-/README.md

 ... | Checks eviction of multiple entries | Pass
 ... | Checks eviction of multiple entries by resetting a key with a larger value | Pass

 We encountered no nontrivial compilation/linking errors, apart from renaming FifoEvictor.
+According to our test, they reset val_size to zero when getting an invalid key in the cache, similar to Jon + Eli.